jo-pol/GroundForge/docs/tileGallery/index.md

 **TODO**: Add more letters, fix a broken footside.
 Split gallery in images per square to use full width of a desktop and not use too much width on a mobile device.
-Links in last square are intended for another [wip](API/hybrid) page (which is inspired by mixing snow in two droste steps), it should link to this page.
+Links in last square are intended for another [wip](API/hybrid) page (which is inspired by [mixing](/GroundForge-help/snow-mix/droste/) snow in two droste steps), this square should link to this page.
 Preview captions link to pattern, add link to stitches, perhaps even the currently wip page.
 Sidebar subjects?